Leaders of France and Germany in poignant show of unity 100 years after WW1

 Since World War Two, France and Germany have driven tighter European cooperation and the European Union has become the world’s largest trading bloc.

-Macron, 40, an ardent defender of a closer Europe, has turned to Merkel to help him forge deeper economic integration within the EU’s single currency bloc, as well as more collaboration on matters such as defence and immigration.
+Macron, 40, an ardent defender of a closer Europe, has turned to Merkel to help him forge deeper economic integration within the EU’s single currency bloc, as well as more collaboration on matters such as defense and immigration.

 For years, Merkel, 64, had waited for a French leader with Macron’s zest for Europe.
 But the fragility of her governing coalition and her own weakened leadership, as well as misgivings over aspects of Macron’s vision for renewal, have meant she has not moved as quickly as Macron would have liked.